LukePappa/Ourism/p.md

 Everything that exists subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception belongs to a pure heart.
+Such clarity of perception belongs to a heart purified by God.